-Annual Report for 2011
+Annual Report for 2012

 Authored by Toby Nixon, WCOG President

-- We tracked over 80 bills in the state legislature (including 42 high priority bills) and won significant legislative victories in the face of misguided efforts to limit the access to government and the people’s right to know (see pages 4 and 5);
+- We tracked over 65 bills in the state legislature (including 35 high priority bills) and won significant legislative victories in the face of misguided efforts to limit the access to government and the people’s right to know (see pages 4 and 5);

 The number of individuals and government officials seeking advice from the Coalition on open government issues continued to increase, and we expanded our direct intervention to influence the behavior of government agencies by sending more letters and making personal visits.
 The Coalition’s respect and influence continued to grow, evidenced by the mobilization of organizations representing government agencies to attempt to counter our efforts and make it more difficult for the public to know what the government is doing.